 The easiest way to create diagonals is simply by tilting your camera.
 Slanted views of horizontals and verticals and can easily be created by the photographer.
 I find that a bit of tilt to my camera adds a little slant to the image and creates a perfect diagonal line.

 Try capturing a simple image like a car or skyscraper by tilting the camera forty five degrees and see the effect you create.
 What happens to the image?
 The car looks as if it is going fast while skyscraper appears to be reaching for the sky.
 This effect is created simply by simply turning your camera

 Don’t be afraid to use crazy angles and change your viewpoint when shooting with diagonals.
 They will help give you a sense of depth and perspective.
 They tend to lead the eye to whatever focal point you decide, to a place where they end or disappear into nothing.
 Diagonals encourage the eye of the viewer to follow, almost like the Judas goat at the abattoir that leads the livestock to the slaughter.
 A set of footprints, a curved hedge, or river can be used to guide the viewers to the point of focus.
 But you must lead them to something that has a strong interest otherwise the viewer is left feeling that the image is incomplete.

 Then there is the zigzag effect when using diagonals in patterns.
 The repeated pattern can also be used to drag the eye into the image over a larger area of the frame.
 These patterns are dynamic and, when used with horizontals and verticals, become even more dramatic.

 I have always chosen diagonals as my favorite lines because they are so dynamic and add something to my images.
-Bottom line though, as you learn digital photography, is that you need to experiment and above all practice what you learn in order to master it.
+Bottom line though, as you learn digital photography, you need to experiment and practice what you learn in order to master it.
 Happy shooting!

 Wayne Turner has been teaching photography for 25 years and has written three books on photography.
 He has produced 21 Steps to Perfect Photos, a program of learner-based training using outcome-based education.